jianguoz/jianguoz/README.md

 ### Hi there 👋

-I am a fifth-year PhD student advised by Prof. [Philip S. Yu](https://scholar.google.com/citations?user=D0lL1r0AAAAJ&hl=en) in the [BDSC](https://bdsc.lab.uic.edu/index.html) Lab.
+I received Ph.D. in the Department of Computer Science at the University of Illinois at Chicago.
+During my doctoral study, I was advised by Prof. [Philip S. Yu](https://scholar.google.com/citations?user=D0lL1r0AAAAJ&hl=en) in the [BDSC](https://bdsc.lab.uic.edu/index.html) Lab.
 My previous research (before March 2019) focuses on adversarial training and its applications, and currently, I am mainly studying Conversational AI.
 My mission is to create accurate and smart dialog systems.
 <!--
 <a>